VET Program Approval and Maintenance Procedure

 • A completed Assessment Tool must be provided for the unit.

-Head of Centre or Program Manager
+Associate Director or Program Manager

 1. Program Managers are responsible for the completion of their own program documentation.
 This includes the Training and Assessment Strategy – Parts A and B, the Trainer Skills Matrix (VET) and all Assessment Tools.